An overview of troubleshooting techniques when diagnosing issues with a Smoothwall Failover or High Availability (HA) installation setup.

 Finalizing the install

-While the failover system is rebooting, log into the administration UI on the master and go to Reports > Realtime > System and select Heartbeat from the Section drop-down list.
-When the failover system is coming online messages should appear in the heartbeat log showing the master can communicate with the failover unit.
-Various messages will appear showing that settings have been transferred and that both master and failover have taken control of the resources used by the HA.
+While the failover system is rebooting, log into the administration UI on the main and go to Reports > Realtime > System and select Heartbeat from the Section drop-down list.
+When the failover system is coming online messages should appear in the heartbeat log showing the main can communicate with the failover unit.
+Various messages will appear showing that settings have been transferred and that both main and failover have taken control of the resources used by the HA.

-Once the failover unit is up, try to SSH to the failover unit from the master:
+Once the failover unit is up, try to SSH to the failover unit from the main:

 # ssh –p 222 10.99.0.2